MabezDev/talks/esp-rust-intro.md

 - Rust is a systems programming language with the slogan "fast, reliable, productive: pick three."
 - 1.0 release back in 2015
 - 6 week release cycle
+- Previously governed by Mozilla, but is now managed by an independent non-profit organization, the Rust Foundation.

 # Why Rust?